ngaro/dockerized-sshclient/README.md

 # Docker Base Images with OpenSSH Client

-These are base images from different distros with an OpenSSH __CLIENT__ added.
+These are base images from different distros with an OpenSSH __CLIENT__ added.<br>Also included is a empty image with only the ssh client.

 ## Use Case
 These images are designed for one specific use case: accessing systems with SSH servers that frequently change their host keys (e.g., a system with a fixed IP that you often reinstall for testing).